gitlabhq/gitlabhq/doc/user/project/repository/repository_mirroring.md

 1. Navigate to your project's **Settings > Repository** and expand the **Mirroring repositories** section.
 1. Enter a repository URL.
 1. Select **Push** from the **Mirror direction** dropdown.
-1. Select an authentication method from the **Authentication method** dropdown, if necessary.
+1. Select an authentication method from the **Authentication method** dropdown.
+   You can authenticate with either a password or an [SSH key](#ssh-authentication).
 1. Check the **Only mirror protected branches** box, if necessary.
 1. Check the **Keep divergent refs** box, if desired.
 1. Click the **Mirror repository** button to save the configuration.